Approximate run time: 1 hour and 40 minutes, including a 15-minute intermission

 This production takes place on the Cargill Stage and seat up to 295 people.

-Approximate run time: 1.5 hours including intermission
+Approximate run time: 1 hour and 40 minutes including intermission

 Run time and other details are subject to change during rehearsal process.